-These ratios have changed slightly since the country held its last census, in 2011.
-The proportion of black people has increased, that of coloured and Indian South Africans has stayed the same, and the percentage of white people has shrunk.
+Over the six years from 2011 to 2017 the percentage of black people has increased.
+The percentage of coloured and Indian South Africans has roughly stayed the same.
+The percentage of white people has decreased.

 Researched, written and designed by Mary Alexander.

 Updated 8 June 2018.